jgaa/next-app/README.md

 The application at this moment is unusable for anything but the "Green Days" feature.

-I'm working towards a MVP (minimum Viable Product) by end of Q1 2024.
+I'm working towards a MVP (Minimum Viable Product) by end of Q1 2024.

 The application use CMake, QT 6.6.1 and require g++-13 or clang-17.
 It's developed under Linux (Ubuntu 23.10).
 MacOS and Windows will be supported later.
 The server require boost version 1.83 or newer.